serenader2014/flutter_carousel_slider/README.md

 ![touch_pause_loop.gif](example/touch_pause_loop.gif)

-For a more detail example please take a look at the `example` folder.
+For a more detailed example please take a look at the `example` folder.

 ## Faq